Lee Hyun-jung (basketball): Illawarra Hawks and Osaka Evessa (2023–2025)

 On July 11, 2023, Lee signed a three-year deal with the Illawarra Hawks of the Australian National Basketball League (NBL).
 On January 20, 2024, he scored a career-high 24 points on 5-of-8 three-point shooting in a 96–89 loss to the Adelaide 36ers.

 On March 19, 2024, Lee signed with the Osaka Evessa of the B.League.
 His contract expired on May 31, 2024.

 Lee returned to the Illawarra Hawks for the 2024–25 NBL season and helped the team win the NBL championship.
 He parted ways with the Hawks in July 2025, after his contract was bought out by a Japanese club.
 In 69 games for the Hawks, he averaged 7.6 points, 2.3 rebounds, and 1.1 assists, connecting on 38% of his three-point attempts.

 Nagasaki Velca (2025–present)

 On July 30, 2025, Lee signed with the Nagasaki Velca of the B.League.
+He helped the Velca win the championship and was named Championship MVP.

+For the 2026 NBA Summer League, Lee played for the San Antonio Spurs.
+In five games, Lee averaged 9.2 points, 3.6 rebounds, and 0.6 assists.
+Following his Summer League performance, Lee signed an Exhibit 10 contract with the Portland Trail Blazers.

 National team career

 Lee played for South Korea's junior national team at the 2015 FIBA Asia Under-16 Championship.
 He averaged 14 points and 5.7 rebounds per game, leading his team to its first gold medal at the tournament.
 Lee represented South Korea at the 2016 FIBA Under-17 World Championship and 2018 FIBA Under-18 Asian Championship.
 He averaged 26 points, 10.3 rebounds, and 6 assists per game at the 2018 tournament.
 He played for the senior team at the 2020 FIBA Men's Olympic Qualifying Tournaments and during the 2022 FIBA Asia Cup qualifiers.
+At the 2026 Asian Games tournament, Lee represented South Korea and won a gold medal with the team after averaging 24 points, 9.7 rebounds, and 2.3 steals across six games.